 |1520||Bachelor of Laws (Honours)/Bachelor of Psychological Science||Gold Coast||Trimester 1 only|

 Note: Progression to the Honours program is dependent upon satisfying eligibility requirements.

 The Bachelor of Laws/Bachelor of Psychological Science is offered full-time on-campus at the Nathan and Gold Coast campuses.

 As a full-time student you will generally attend 10-15 hours of scheduled classes per week throughout the trimester.
 Classes may be scheduled during the day and early evening throughout the week.

 Some law electives are based at Nathan campus, some at the Gold Coast.
 A few law electives are run in intensive mode, including in trimester 3.
 Intensive mode means that classes may be compacted over a week, or over several weekends.
 Some law electives are 'clinics' which typically involve work off campus.
 Law electives are not normally undertaken until the final two years of your law degree.

-From 2017, to be classed as a full-time student, you are required to enrol in a minimum number of credit points each standard study period.
+To be classed as a full-time student, you are required to enrol in a minimum number of credit points each standard study period.
 The minimum credit points for full-time enrolment in this program is 0 credit points.